Conophytum angelicae (Dinter & Schwant.) N. E. Br.

 Watering: When Conophytums go dormant in the spring, they require little or no water.
 In the fall, when plants will begin growing, it is safe to water deeply, allowing the soil to dry before watering again.

-Fertilizing: Conophytums are light feeders, and they do not need fertilizer at all unless they are repotted every two years.
+Fertilizing: Conophytums are light feeders, and they do not need fertilizer unless they are repotted every two years.

 Repotting: These succulents will benefit from repotting.
 The best time to repot a Conophytum is at the beginning of a period of active growth.